marianaosiecka/SGI-2024/tp1/README.md

 ## Project information

 - Main strong points
-  - the cake and slice sizes are relative to each other;
+  - The cake and slice sizes are relative to each other.
-  - vinyl holder and furniture;
+  - Vinyl holder and furniture.
-  - good lighting;
+  - Good lighting.
-  - the extras complement quite nicely the scene.
+  - The extras complement quite nicely the scene.

 - Scene Description
   - When you walk through the door you see our living room.